Click Here for Our Recommended Antivirus for Your Device

 SIP stands for Session Initiation Protocol and is the application layer communication protocol that doesn’t require server access to signal the message.

-Thye is mainly purposed for the signaling, modifying, and termination of multimedia communications.
-They are used to make VoIP calls, video calls as well as instant messaging.
+Thye is mainly proposed for signalling, modifying, and terminating multimedia communications.
+They are used to make VoIP calls, video calls, and instant messaging.

-Based on a text-based request-response protocol that is similar to HTTP, SIP has the flexibility that it can be run over both TCP and UDP as well and also TLS.
+Based on a text-based request-response protocol similar to HTTP, SIP has the flexibility that it can be run over both TCP and UDP and TLS.

 What is XMPP?

-XMPP stands for Extensible Presence Protocol, which is an XML-based client-server protocol, which is used for real-time messaging.
+XMPP stands for Extensible Presence Protocol, an XML-based client-server protocol used for real-time messaging.

 Created in 1999 by Jabber open-source community, XMPP is similar to SIP with the difference that they make use of the server for the request and response and involves structured data exchange.